intel-analytics/ipex-llm/ppml/tdx-cc/ppml_tdx_cc.md

-# Privacy Preserving Machine Learning (PPML) on TDX Confidential Container Guide
+# Privacy Preserving Machine Learning (PPML) on Azure User Guide

 TDX-based Trusted Big Data ML allows the user to run end-to-end big data analytics application and BigDL model training with spark local and distributed cluster on Intel Trust Domain Extensions (Intel TDX).

-## Before running the code
+## Befor running the  code
 #### 1. Prepare the key
-BigDL PPML needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS.
-You need to prepare the secure keys and keystores.
+The ppml in bigdl needs secured keys to enable spark security such as Authentication, RPC Encryption, Local Storage Encryption and TLS, you need to prepare the secure keys and keystores.
 In this tutorial, you can generate keys and keystores with root permission (test only, need input security password for keys).

 ```bash
 git clone https://github.com/intel-analytics/BigDL.git